 The bottom line

 Broad home insurance coverage offers good protection for your home, but it won’t always cover your belongings.
-To ensure you’re protected in case you lose everything, choose comprehensive home insurance.
+To ensure your personal property is fully protected the savvy financial decision is to choose a comprehensive home insurance policy.

-If the cost is a concern, look for other ways to reduce your premium instead of foregoing coverage.
-Compare insurance quotes online to make sure you’re getting the best deal and choose a higher deductible to save even more.
+If cost is a concern, look for other ways to reduce your premium instead of foregoing coverage.
+Compare insurance quotes online to make sure you’re getting the best deal, bundle your auto and home insurance, or choose a higher deductible to save even more.
+Also, don't be afraid to speak with your insurance broker to see if there are any other applicable ways to save.